 Apart from any areas of potential technical subjectivity, the controls and procedures in place and their constant monitoring ensure that tax returns are prepared in a low risk environment and give the senior accounting officer sufficient comfort when certifying those controls and procedures.
-HMRC’s recent (March 2018) Risk Assessment of Sinclair Group was ‘Low Risk’.
+HMRC’s most recent Risk Assessment of Sinclair Group was ‘Low Risk’.

 Members of the Sinclair Motor Group:

 - Sinclair Garages (Newport) Limited